calvinrzachman/schnorr/README.md

 ## SCHNORR SIGNATURE

 Schnorr Signatures is a particular type of digital signature scheme with notable improvements over the more traditionally used and current signature scheme in Bitcoin - Elliptic Curve Digital Signatures.
+These improvements include, most notably,

+* Batch Verification
+* Signature Aggregation

 Like ECDSA, a Schnorr Signature is characterized by the tuple:

     (R, s)